ayoayco/ayco.io-jekyll/_posts/Opensource/2018-01-12-why-github.md

 ---
-title: What all Developers need Github
+title: "What all Developers need Github"
-permalink: /why-github
+permalink: "/why-github"
 ---

 [Github](https://github.com) is a website for opensource communities.
 It is sort of the place in the Web where developers get together to work on projects.
 Because of this, I find it the best place to learn how to contribute to/start an opensource project or even just to see and learn how other developers code and communicate with each other to resolve issues.
 To cut the long story short, Github's a good place to learn.